-Throughout scripture we are reminded that God's love included the least likely,
+Throughout scripture we are reminded that God's love included the least likely, a new beginning a light within their ordinary.

 Moses who doubted his abilities to lead and speak publicly.
 Simeon and Anna who waited prayerfully, patiently to see Jesus as a 40day old baby.